kuangyu0801/cloud-computing-ws20/README.md

 2. Start application with `java -jar target/notebookapp-0.1.0.jar server config.yml`
 3. To check that your application is running enter url `http://localhost:8080`

+When using AWS (e.g. for queuing, see below for details on configuration) you have to provide your API credentials in a file named `aws.properties`.
+You may use `aws.properties.example` for that (rename and add your data).

-When using a database for storing the notes (see below for details on configuration) the database has to be setup before running the application the first time using the following command:
+When using a database for storing the notes (see below for details on configuration) you have to provide your database credentials (username and password) in a file named `db.properties`.
+You may use `db.properties.example` for that (rename and add your data).In addition, the database has to be initialized (create tables) before running the application the first time using the following command:
 ```
 java -jar target/notebookapp-0.1.0.jar db migrate config.yml
 ```